Time Since Death: Vitreous, Gastric and Instrumental Methods

 The interface with forensic pathology occurs at the autopsy table: the forensic pathologist should collect live larvae (at least 50 specimens across multiple stages), preserve a portion in 70 percent ethanol for morphological identification, and place the remainder in a survival medium container for rearing to adult.
 The Gennard (2007) and Amendt (2011) protocols are the standard references.
 In India, the Wildlife Crime Control Bureau and the FSL Hyderabad have trained forensic entomologists operating according to the CFSL guidelines for entomological evidence collection; these guidelines broadly align with the European Association for Forensic Entomology standards.

-Forensic entomology is covered in depth in the Forensic Anthropology subject on this platform, which addresses the full insect succession timetable, species-identification keys, accumulated degree hours calculation, the confounding effects of drugs in decomposing tissue on larval development rate, and the casework history from the Bass (1984) FARF foundational studies through to modern aDNA-based insect identification.
+Forensic entomology is covered in depth in the decomposition and skeletalisation topic and in the Forensic Anthropology subject on this platform, which addresses the full insect succession timetable, species-identification keys, accumulated degree hours calculation, the confounding effects of drugs in decomposing tissue on larval development rate, and the casework history from the Bass (1984) FARF foundational studies through to modern aDNA-based insect identification.
 The treatment here provides only the handoff point: when the forensic pathologist reaches the limits of the physical and biochemical TSD methods described in this module, the insect record becomes the primary evidence, and the forensic entomologist becomes the expert witness.

 | Method | PMI window | 95% CI accuracy | Key requirement | Primary jurisdiction application |